Designeryinka/Olayinka-website/src/blog/2025-10-15-a-beginner-s-complete-guide-to-webflow-features-pricing-templates-and-comparisons.md

 Here are ways you can connect Webflow with your everyday tools:

-* **✅ Native Integrations**: These are plug-and-play connections that don’t need coding like Google Analytics & Google Tag Manager Zapier & Make (formerly Integromat) Mailchimp HubSpot Finsweet tools
+* **✅ Native Integrations**: These are plug-and-play connections that don’t need coding like Google Analytics & Google Tag Manager Zapier & Make (formerly Integromat) Mailchimp HubSpot Finsweet tools.

 * **🧩 Custom Code Embeds**: For everything else, just use an embed block.
 Drop in your JavaScript, HTML or iframe snippet — and you’re set.
 Perfect for integrating chatbots, dynamic widgets or booking forms.